 Anxiety

-Heavy drinking is classed as more than 15 drinks per week for men, and more than 8 drinks per week for women [5].
+Heavy alcohol use is classed as more than 15 drinks per week for men, and more than 8 drinks per week for women [5].

 When Do Alcohol Withdrawal Symptoms Start

-Symptoms from ceasing low levels of intake begin from 5-10 hours after the last alcoholic drink.
+Symptoms from ceasing low levels of intake begin from 5-10 hours after your last drink.

-Symptoms from ceasing moderate drinking occur from 12-24 hours after the last alcoholic drink.
+Symptoms from ceasing moderate drinking occur from 12-24 hours after drinking last.

-Symptoms when ceasing drinking heavily for a long time occur 48 hours after the last alcoholic drink, with some experiencing symptoms for weeks.
+Symptoms when ceasing long-term heavy drinking occur 48 hours after the last drink, with some experiencing symptoms for weeks.

 Tolerance levels in those with a long-term drinking pattern are higher than moderate drinkers, meaning they require more alcohol to counteract cessation side effects.